structs-nl/zoekintranscripties/README.md

 <img width="750" alt="Scherm­afbeelding 2024-11-20 om 12 26 01" src="https://github.com/user-attachments/assets/d5795f4c-c932-4016-b178-3f1ef2b907c8">

-**Screen 4:** The scan + transcription viewer, with search support and mouseover on both the words in the scan and the words in the text.
+**Screen 4 (transcription viewer):** The scan + transcription viewer, with search support and mouseover on both the words in the scan and the words in the text.